 But what do all these acronyms boil down to anyway?
-Let’s straighten out some basic facts about these important fats.
+Let’s straighten out some basic facts about these important and healthy fats.

 For the last 40 years, the omega-3 family has had two main superstars: EPA and DHA.
 Naturally found in fatty fish and breast milk, EPA and DHA are considered the two most potent types of omega-3, and the majority of the omega-3 research to date has fixated on these two fatty acids.

-EPA stands for eicosapentaenoic acid (try to spit out that word in one breath), and DHA is the acronym for docosahexaenoic acid (another tongue twister).
+EPA stands for eicosapentaenoic acid (try to say that in one breath), and DHA is the acronym for docosahexaenoic acid (another tongue twister).
 Both of these molecules are polyunsaturated fatty acids, which is a fancy way of saying they have several reactive sites, or double bonds, that allow the molecules to quickly change their shape and connect with other important molecules.

-What makes EPA and DHA so powerful?
-These good fats influence thousands of gene expressions that involve fat metabolism, cell inflammation, and neuro signaling substances.
+EPA and DHA influence thousands of gene expressions that involve fat metabolism, cell inflammation, and neuro signaling substances.
 Moreover, EPA and DHA reduce platelet stickiness, which allows the blood to circulate better.
-EPA and DHA also help the heart beat regularly.
+EPA and DHA also help the heart beat more regularly.

 As one of my cardiologist friends quipped, “If everyone ate enough fatty fish or took fish oil regularly, we wouldn’t have so many defibrillators lying around.”

-The shortest-chained member of the omega-3 family, ALA (alpha linolenic acid) has significantly fewer reactive sites than the EPA and DHA.
-Because plant sources like flaxseed, walnuts, and chia (as well as fish) contain ALA, many food companies promote plant-based foods as a good source of omega-3.
+As the shortest-chained member of the omega-3 family, ALA (alpha linolenic acid) has significantly fewer reactive sites than the EPA and DHA molecules.
+Because plant sources like flaxseed, walnuts, and chia seeds (as well as fish) contain ALA, many food companies promote plant-based foods as a good source of omega-3.
 However, ALA does not have the same reactivity as EPA and DHA, and has a different physiological role in the body.
 For the ALA to be effective, the body has to convert it into the more powerful EPA and DHA.